Scattering by curvatures, radiationless sources, transmission eigenfunctions and inverse scattering problems: Introduction

 Next, we localize and geometrize the result stated above for small scatterers.
-Instead, we consider a source with a generic intensity and supported in a bounded domain of arbitrary size.
-It is supposed that on the boundary of the support of the source there is a point with a relatively high curvature.
-We establish a quantitative relationship between the intensity of the source at the high-curvature point and the corresponding curvature at that point.
+We consider a source supported in a bounded domain of arbitrary size.
+It is supposed that on the boundary of the support of the source there is a point with high curvature in a specific sense.
+We establish a quantitative relationship between the intensity of a non-radiating source at the high-curvature point and the corresponding curvature at that point.
 This result readily implies that if the intensity of the source is not vanishing at a boundary point of its support and the curvature of that boundary point is sufficiently high, then the source must be radiating, no matter what the rest of the source is.
-That also means that a radiationless source must be nearly-vanishing near high-curvature points on the boundary of its support, and the higher the curvature the lower its itensity there.
-Our study significantly extends the relevant one in a recent article \cite{Bsource} by one of the authors, which proves the vanishing behaviour near singular corner points of a radiationless source.
+A similar geometric phenomenon occurs for plasmon resonance; that is, small objects do produce such a resonance, but surprisingly it also happens locally near high curvature points of large objects \cite{plasmon}.
+In other words high curvature instead of smallness seems to be the underlying cause for these phenomena.
+This also means that a radiationless source must be nearly-vanishing near high-curvature points on the boundary of its support, and the higher the curvature the lower its itensity there.
+Our study extends the relevant one in a recent article \cite{Bsource} by one of the authors, which proves the vanishing behaviour near singular corner points of a radiationless source.
+It is our intention to point out that the geometric setup for the high-curvature condition in out paper is specific but nevertheless brings the study of non-radiation away from just corner singularities.
+Our results obtained elucidate the geometric viewpoint about radiationless sources; it is not about corners, but about high curvature.
+See Remark~\ref{rem:curvature} in what follows for more relevant discussion.